Prescribed-Time Distributed Generalized Nash Equilibrium Seeking: Introduction

 While asymptotic stability is sufficient for many scenarios, it is often inadequate for safety-critical cyber-physical systems operating under hard real-time constraints.
 In applications such as missile guidance~\cite{yuan_cooperative_2026}, competitive resource allocation in multi-cluster networks~\cite{meng_linear_2023}, or collision avoidance~\cite{shakouri_prescribed-time_2022}, agents must agree on a valid solution by a strict deadline to prevent system failure.
 Standard distributed algorithms, which typically exhibit linear or exponential convergence rates~\cite{qu_exponential_2019}, cannot provide such guarantees, as their settling times depend heavily on initial conditions and network connectivity.

 To address the need for faster convergence, recent research has explored finite-time~\cite{bhat_finite-time_2000} and fixed-time~\cite{polyakov_nonlinear_2012} stability.
 Finite-time methods~\cite{cortes_finite-time_2006} guarantee convergence in finite time, but the settling time remains dependent on initial states.
 Fixed-time methods~\cite{garg_fixed-time_2021} provide a uniform upper bound independent of initial conditions, and have been applied to Nash equilibrium seeking in~\cite{poveda_fixed-time_2023}.
-However, these bounds are often conservative and difficult to tune for a precise deadline, limiting their utility in time-critical coordination.
+However, this settling-time bound is set only indirectly through the gains and is typically a conservative over-estimate of the true convergence time, so it cannot be placed at a specific deadline, limiting its utility in time-critical coordination.

-The most recent advancement is \textit{prescribed-time} control~\cite{song_time-varying_2017, song_prescribed-time_2023_survey}, which employs time-varying gains to force exact convergence at a user-defined time, independent of initial conditions.
+The most recent advancement is prescribed-time control~\cite{song_time-varying_2017, song_prescribed-time_2023_survey}, which employs time-varying gains to force exact convergence at a user-defined time, independent of initial conditions.
 This paradigm has been successfully applied to consensus problems~\cite{wang_prescribed-time_2019}, centralized optimization~\cite{mudrik_optimization_2025-1}, and distributed Nash equilibrium seeking for standard (uncoupled) games~\cite{zhao_prescribed-time_2023, qian_prescribed-time_2024}.
 However, none of these methods simultaneously addresses shared coupling constraints and user-prescribed convergence deadlines for GNEPs.